 Frequently Asked Questions

 Archaeology is often misunderstood.
 Fictional movies like the Indiana Jones® trilogy or Tomb Raider® offer distorted views of what archaeologists really do.
 Sensationalized TV programs and magazine accounts also often give us inaccurate pictures of what archaeology is about.
-Here are some answers to questions that archaeologists frequently hear.
+Here are the answers to our most asked questions!

 NO!
 Archaeology is rightly associated with digging, but archaeologists do not dig for dinosaur fossils.
 Paleontologists, who specialize in the field of geology, are the scientists that dig up dinosaur bones.
 Archaeologists study ancient people.